 Did You Know?

-Employees that have both fully-insured coverage and an HCSA can submit Extended Health and Dental premiums as an eligible expense.
+Employees that have both fully-insured coverage and an HCSA can submit extended health and dental premiums as an eligible expense.
 For example, some employees in good health may only use their dental for maintenance.
 Therefore, their HCSA funds go largely unutilized.
-If they have a 50% cost-sharing for the fully-insured benefits, they can submit their out-of-pocket costs to their HCSA.
+Employees can submit their 50% cost-sharing amounts for their health and dental premiums to their HCSA.

 For small, incorporated businesses with 1 or more employees that are not eligible for fully-insured coverage, this can be taken one step further.
 A plan member can purchase individual health and dental insurance and submit their premiums under their HCSA for reimbursement.
 By doing this, the plan member is able to stretch their dollars further and receive coverage beyond the allotment.